Maternal fetal stress transfer: Genes and Sexual Dimorphism

-Etiology
+Neonatal testosterone primarily affects hormone-insulin growth factor I (GH-IGF-1).
+GH-IGF-1modulates 3 genes: SerpinA6, Hsd11b1, and Srd5a1, which further impacts the development of the HPA axis.
+A study measured genes which played a key role in maternal-fetal stress transmission (HSD11B2, NR3C1, NR3C2).
+The results showed that except for GLUT1, all other genes were higher in female than male placentas.

-Susceptibility of Foetus' to Exogenous Influences
+Placental Protective Mechanism

 During the pregnancy, a foetus' brain is extremely malleable as it is in its prime developmental phase.
 The parts of the brain which are most susceptible to extraneous influences are those responsible for the stress response: the hypothalamus and the pituitary gland.
 This is due to the fact that the stress response in humans forms very early in our foetal stage, therefore is vulnerable to the mother's mental, physical and emotional state during the gestational period.

 If the mother herself experiences unusually high levels of stress, her body would respond by increasing cortisol levels to an abnormal standing.
 These hormones would then be passed from the mother's bloodstream into the foetus'.
 The reason that this phenomenon only occurs when the mother is experiencing an excessive amount of stress, and does not occur from the usual, everyday stress that many individuals experience, is due to one protective mechanism that takes place in the placenta.

 This mechanism can be understood by first comparing cortisol concentrations in mother and foetus.

 Cortisol concentrations in the mother are five to ten times higher than the concentration in the foetus.
 This ratio of maternal : foetus cortisol concentration is maintained by an enzyme in the placenta which alters the cortisol molecule into an inactive metabolite (11-keto products), called Placental 11 β-hydroxysteroid-dehydrogenase.
 The problem lies in the multiplying factor arising from this ratio, i.e., if maternal cortisol levels rise by 10-20% it could cause foetal cortisol levels to double, which is what occurs when the mother experiences psychological distress.
 Additionally, persistent antenatal stress experienced toward the end of the gestation period is shown to inflict severe and permanent damage on the foetus' physiological development, potentially leading to early growth retardation, aka intrauterine growth restriction, preterm labour and delayed motor development in infancy.

 Studying the foetal stress response in vivo is not commonly done due to various ethical considerations, but the few studies which have managed to conduct research into this phenomenon during a human pregnancy have reached similar conclusions.
 This is that maternal-foetal stress transfer occurs through the mechanism of cortisol moving from mother to baby through the placenta.
 This means that a mother's stress levels become her child's stress levels as she passes down her own over-sensitive stress response, through non-genetic means.